gojimmypi/gojimmypi.github.io/_posts/2021-07-04-Envox-BenchBox3-Upgrade.md

 ---
 layout: post
 title: "Envox BenchBox 3 Upgrade"
 description: "The Envos BenchBox 3 has some upgrades, and possible hardware modification due.
-If like me, you bought your [BB3 via the Crowd Supply campaign](https://www"
+If like me, you bought your BB3 via the Crowd Supply campaign"
 date: '2021-07-04'
 author: gojimmypi
 tags: